MyHealthyBody

 Disclaimer?

-We do not claim to be experts.
-We have gardened in southern Ontario for the past 30 years, but we are still learning.
-As we share our experiences with you, we’ll share what worked as well as what didn’t and why.
-Our goal is to create a garden space and a plan that we can replicate year after year that will provide us with as much healthy, organic homegrown fruits and veggies as possible.
-If we over produce, no problem, we can help the neighbours or the local food bank.
+We want to make it clear that we are not experts in gardening.
+While we have been gardening in southern Ontario for the past three decades, we are constantly learning.
+As we share our experiences with you, we will highlight what worked well and what didn’t, along with the reasons behind our outcomes.
+Our objective is to establish a garden area and plan that we can replicate annually, enabling us to yield as much healthy, organic homegrown produce as possible.
+In the event of overproduction, we can always donate the surplus to our neighbors or the local food bank.